manux32/7dtdSdxMods/Manux_CustomVehicles/README.md

 If you try it in multiplayer and find problems, please report them on the mod's [**forum thread**](https://7daystodie.com/forums/showthread.php?87828-Custom-Vehicles-by-Manux-SDX).

 ## Vehicle Controls
-All Vehicles use the regular Keyboard Controls of the MiniBike.
-Some of them have additional Controls, see lists below.
+Most Vehicles use the regular Keyboard Controls of the MiniBike.
+Some of them have additional or replacement Controls, see lists below.
 ### All Vehicles
 All vehicles now have additionnal controls for the camera and weapons.
 Vehicle Weapons and Ammo can be different per vehicle, all definable in xml.
 Custom parts can be defined for the weapons.
 - **Mouse Scroll-Wheel**: Zoom in-out in 3rd person view